 A case, heard at the Patents County Court in London on 12 January, could have serious implications for photographers, according to photographic copyright expert Charles Swan, a lawyer at Swan Turton, who said: 'His honour Judge Birss QC decided that a photograph of a red London bus…Continue

 Added by Michael Wong on January 25, 2012 at 22:57 — No Comments

 The Star newspaper reports on Simon Robinson's collection of photographs taken by street photographers which is 'exciting' officials at the National Media Museum which is organising an exhibition on them in 2012.
 A book is also being published.

-Simon Robinson had been collecting old photos for more than…Continue
+Simon Robinson had been collecting old photos for more than three decades when, two years ago, his sister noticed…Continue

 Added by Michael Pritchard on January 25, 2012 at 19:37 — No Comments

 If you happen to be in Jo'burg this summer, do try and pop into this unique museum located on the top floor of Museum Africa along Bree Street, Newtown.
-Established in 1968, the collection includes more than 400 antique cameras, 5,000 photographs and 2,000 photographic books, dating back to 1860 - all of these…Continue
+Established in 1968, the collection includes more than 400 antique cameras, 5,000 photographs and 2,000 photographic books, dating back to 1860 - all of these were part of a 30-year collection donated to the museum by…Continue

 Added by Michael Wong on January 24, 2012 at 19:09 — No Comments